France DGFiP e-Invoicing & e-Reporting API Guide

 Step 1: Retrieve or Create your Company Account

-If you haven't yet created a B2Brouter account for your company, use the Create Account endpoint.
-If you already have an account, retrieve its id with the List Accounts endpoint and skip the creation step.
+If you already have a B2Brouter account for your company, retrieve its id with the List Accounts endpoint and skip the creation step.

-When creating a French company account, use the following identifiers:
+When creating a French company account:

-cin_scheme:0002for SIREN or0009for SIRET.cin_value: The SIREN (9 digits) or SIRET (14 digits) of your company.country:fr.
+• cin_value: The SIREN or SIRET of your company.

 Example request: